 Online learning resources offer opportunities for expanding your audiences.
 Good quality learning materials that can be used in a classroom, in addition to supporting a site visit, can inspire a new generation.
-MyLearning currently receives over a million hits a year, from users all over the UK and indeed, the world.
+MyLearning currently receives around 1.5 million hits a year, from users all over the UK and indeed, the world.

 How do I contribute?